-I wanted to share some additional thoughts and resources for:
+I will share some additional thoughts on:

-1) Why distributed work is going to become even more important and mainstream
+1) Why distributed work is going to become even more important and mainstream.

-2) Tips for setting up and running your distributed team
+2) Tips for setting up and running your distributed team.

 The availability of high quality collaboration software combined with the availability of fast, reliable internet all over the world is making distributed work easier and more common by the day, especially for technology companies.